kimandrik/HEAANBOOT/README.md

 # HEAANBOOT

-HEAANBOOT is now in https://github.com/kimandrik/HEAAN/releases version 1.1
+The code is implementation for Eurocrypt2018 paper.

+For current version of HEAAN please visit https://github.com/snucrypto/HEAAN